-Unix Shell 2
+More on the Unix Shell

 Lab Objective: Introduce system management, calling Unix Shell commands within Python, and other advanced topics.

-As in the last lab, the majority of learning will not be had in finishing the problems, but in following the examples.
+In this lab, we will build upon the foundation of the previous lab.
+As in the last lab, the majority of learning will not be had in finsihing the problems, but in following the examples.
+By the end of this lab, you will have a solid foundation in Unix.
+You will be able to understand enough to learn any additional topics you want.